garrardkitchen/patterns/src/kata-config/README.md

 ## Configuration Kata

+This is a short & simple kata for the Options pattern.

+Here I'm using the Options pattern to make available configuration from appsetting using Dependency Injection.

-Create a project based on the webapp template enter the following:
+Create a project based on the `webapp` template enter the following:

 ```
 dotnet new webapp -o src/kata-config